-System Administration Guide: Printing is part of a documentation set that covers a significant part of the Oracle Solaris system administration information.
-This book includes information for both SPARC and x86 based systems.
+System Administration Guide: Advanced Administration is part of a documentation set that covers a significant part of the Oracle Solaris system administration information.
+This guide includes information for both SPARC and x86 based systems.

 This book assumes that you have installed the Oracle Solaris operating system (OS).
 It also assumes that you have set up any networking software that you plan to use.